sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_14_SummaryOfHelloWorldApplication/Q_14_SummaryOfHelloWorldApplication_Quiz.md

 **Description**

-a) Visual studio code is using a shell behind the scene to execute a file.
+Visual studio code is using a shell behind the scene to execute a file.

-b) Notepad is the simplest text editor in an Operating system, which we are used to create Text files.

-c) Web browser is an application for accessing websites and the internet.

-d) All are not correct.

 ---
 ---